972C8/bucket-webapp/README.md

 A-CRM (Agency Customer-Relationship-Management) is the smallest possible and lightweight demonstration tool that allows agents to manage their customer data.
 Agents have an own access to their customer data.

 ### User Stories
-1. As an insurance agent, I want to have a Web app so that I can use it on different mobile devices and on desktop computers.
+1. As an insurance avatar, I want to have a Web app so that I can use it on different mobile devices and on desktop computers.
-2. As an insurance agent, I want to see a consistent visual appearance so that I can navigate easily, and it looks consistent.
+2. As an insurance avatar, I want to see a consistent visual appearance so that I can navigate easily, and it looks consistent.
-3. As an insurance agent, I want to use list views so that I can explore and read my business data.
+3. As an insurance avatar, I want to use list views so that I can explore and read my business data.
-4. As an insurance agent, I want to use edit and create views so that I can maintain my business data.
+4. As an insurance avatar, I want to use edit and create views so that I can maintain my business data.
-5. As an insurance agent, I want to create an account so that I can get access to the Web app.
+5. As an insurance avatar, I want to create an account so that I can get access to the Web app.
-6. As an insurance agent, I want to log-in so that I can authenticate myself.
+6. As an insurance avatar, I want to log-in so that I can authenticate myself.
-7. As an insurance agent, I want to edit my profile so that my data is stored securely.
+7. As an insurance avatar, I want to edit my profile so that my data is stored securely.

 ### Use Case
 ![](images/use-case.png)